-Information on ElaNa can be found at, https://www.nasa.gov/content/about-elana.
+Information on ElaNa can be found on the NASA website.

 Satellite and experiment telemetry will be downlinked via the DUV subaudible telemetry stream, which can be decoded using FoxTelem software.
-The FoxTelem software can be downloaded from, https://www.amsat.org/foxtelem-software-for-windows-mac-linux/.
+The FoxTelem software can be downloaded from the AMSAT website.

 CAS-4A (call sign BJ1SK) has a CW telemetry beacon on 144.855 MHz, and 4.8 kB GMSK telemetry on 145.835 MHz.
 The uplink is 435.220 MHz, the downlink is 145.870 MHz (20-kHz passband).